jdannberg/WorldBuilder/doc/JOSS/1.0/paper.md

 4. Code is not portable or reproducible in other codes
 5. Code is not shareable which makes everyone reinvent the wheel.

-This is the problem the GWB was designed to solve.
-Furthermore, since the GWB comes with its own programs to visualize the constructed model through programs like Paraview, and creating the models requires no programming knowledge, it can be easily used to visualize tectonic and geodynamic settings for publication, teaching or discussion purposes.
+The GWB has been designed to solve these problems.
+Furthermore, it includes programs for visualizing the constructed model through applications like Paraview, and creating the models requires no programming knowledge.
+Therefore, the GWB makes it easy to visualize tectonic and geodynamic settings for publication, teaching or discussion purposes.

 Other tools to solve this problem have emerged at around the same time as the first GWB release (@Fraters_Thieulot_etal_2019).
-Examples include GeomIO (@Bauville_Baumann_2019,@Spang_Baumann_2022), which use an approach based on vector graphics, Easy (https://easyinit.readthedocs.io/), which uses a more generic function based approach, UWGeodynamics (@Beucher_Moresi_etal_2019) is which specificially designed for Underworld (@Moresi_Dufour_2002) and GemPy (@Varga_Schaaf_2019,@Schaaf_Varga_2021), which is designed for structural modelling.
+Examples include GeomIO (@Bauville_Baumann_2019,@Spang_Baumann_2022), which uses an approach based on vector graphics, Easy (https://easyinit.readthedocs.io/), which uses a more generic function-based approach, UWGeodynamics (@Beucher_Moresi_etal_2019), which is specifically designed for Underworld (@Moresi_Dufour_2002) and GemPy (@Varga_Schaaf_2019,@Schaaf_Varga_2021), which is designed for structural modelling.

 # Methods

-The Geodynamic World Builder is designed to solve the problems stated in the pervious section through implementing a specific code an user design philosophy.
+To address the challenges outlined in the previous section, the Geodynamic World Builder implements a specific code and user design philosophy.

 ## GWB Code Philosophy
-The code philosophy is build around the following points:
+The code philosophy is built around the following points:

 1. A single text-based input file
 2. Code, language and platform independent